 - 10. Design, Develop and Implement a menu driven Program in C for the following operations on Binary Search Tree (BST) of Integers. - a) Create a BST of N Integers: 6, 9, 5, 2, 8, 15, 24, 14, 7, 8, 5, 2 - b) Traverse the BST in Inorder, Preorder and Post Order - c) Search the BST for a given element (KEY) and report the appropriate message - d) Exit - 11.
-Design, Develop and Implement a Program in C for the following operations on Graph (G) of Cities - a) Create a Graph of N cities using Adjacency Matrix. - b) Print all the nodes reachable from a given starting node in a digraph using DFS/BFSmethod - 12.
-Given a File of N employee records with a set K of Keys (4-digit) which uniquely determine the records in file F. Assume that file F is maintained in memory by a Hash Table (HT) of m memory locations with L as the set of memory addresses (2-digit) of locations in HT.
+Design, Develop and Implement a Program in C for the following operations on Graph (G) of Cities - a) Create a Graph of N cities using Adjacency Matrix. - b) Print all the nodes reachable from a given starting node in a digraph using DFS/BFS method in file F. Assume that file F is maintained in memory by a Hash Table (HT) of m memory locations with I as the set of memory addresses (2-digit) of locations in HT.
 Let the keys in K and addresses in L are Integers.
-Design and develop a Program in C that uses Hash function H: K →L as H(K)=K mod m (remainder method), and implement hashing technique to map a given key K to the address space L. Resolve the collision (if any) using linear probing
+Design and develop a Program in C that uses Hash function H: $K \rightarrow L$ as $H(K)=K \mod m$ (remainder method), and implement hashing technique to map a given key K to the address space L. Resolve the collision (if any) using linear probing.